 Tom Mix has his own star on the Hollywood Walk of Fame.
 In 1958, he was inducted into the Western Performers Hall of Fame at the The National Cowboy and Western Heritage Museum, Oklahoma City, Oklahoma.
 And at the 1987 Golden Boot program, Mix was the recipient of their In Memorial Award.

-The Family Search website (free) and Ancestry.com (subscription) have information on Tom Mix and family:
+The Family Search website (free) and the death certificate provide more on Tom Mix and family:

 The Motion Picture Herald and Boxoffice polls were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual results would list the 'Top Ten' (or 'Top Five') cowboy film stars.
 In most cases, the winners were what you would expect --- Autry, Rogers, Holt, Starrett, Hoppy, etc. Tom Mix had one year where he was ranked.
 However, it should be noted that the polls did not begin until 1936, which was well past Mix's prime movie-making days.